nodecross/nodex-docs/source/unid_edge/index.md

 ### Security Lifecycle Management

-UNiD defines the security lifecycle that is shown in figure 8 as intended to capture the minimum set of lifecycle status and transitions in compliance with a PSA (platform security architecture) framework.
+NodeX defines the security lifecycle that is shown in figure 8 as intended to capture the minimum set of lifecycle status and transitions in compliance with a PSA (platform security architecture) framework.
 The security lifecycle status is always stored in RoT secure storage as the device instance information.
-In development mode, UNiD EDGE sets the security lifecycle status as "test".
-In production mode, the status starts with "provisioning" and changes to "secured" when an end-to-end secure channel with UNiD HUB is established.
-UNiD platform allows only authorized users to change the status from "secured" to "PRoT debug" and "decommissioned".
-When the status is changed to "decommissioned", UNiD EDGE revokes the DID Document and removes the sensitive information such as device key pairs and instance information.
-Based on the framework, UNiD provides features such as device management, fraud detection, security updates, and over-the-air to realize more scalable and efficient device maintenance and operation, which have been done manually in the past.
+In development mode, NodeX EDGE sets the security lifecycle status as "test".
+In production mode, the status starts with "provisioning" and changes to "secured" when an end-to-end secure channel with NodeX HUB is established.
+NodeX platform allows only authorized users to change the status from "secured" to "PRoT debug" and "decommissioned".
+When the status is changed to "decommissioned", NodeX EDGE revokes the DID Document and removes the sensitive information such as device key pairs and instance information.
+Based on the framework, NodeX provides features such as device management, fraud detection, security updates, and over-the-air to realize more scalable and efficient device maintenance and operation, which have been done manually in the past.

 :::{figure-md}

 <img src="../_assets/figure8-1.svg" alt="figure8">

-**Figure 8.** UNiD Security Lifecycle Management Framework
+**Figure 8.** NodeX Security Lifecycle Management Framework
 :::

 ### Dependent Cryptography